everx-labs/ever-cli/README.md

 `--now <NOW>`                             Now timestamp (in milliseconds) for execution.
 If not set it is equal to the current timestamp.

-`--sign <SIGN>`                           Seed phrase or path to the file with keypair used to sign the message.
+`--keys <SIGN>`                           Seed phrase or path to the file with keypair used to sign the message.
 Can be specified in the config.

+`-m, --method <METHOD>`                   Name of the function being called.
+Can be specified in the config file.

 ARGUMENTS:

-`<address>`    Contract address or path the file with saved contract state if corresponding flag is used.

-`<method>`     Name of the function being called.

 `<params>`     Function arguments.
-Can be specified with a filename, which contains json data.
+Must be specified in [alternative manner](#410-alternative-syntax-for-call-deploy-and-run-commands) or can be passed as a file path.

 This command allows user locally emulate contract call and obtain TVM trace.
 Command can work with contract in the network by querying its boc and running message on it or with saved account state